How Can We Make Money Available to Individuals in Need During the Coronavirus Pandemic?

-Many private and corporate foundations and giving programs are grappling with how to quickly respond to those most in need in their community as the Coronavirus pandemic spreads globally.
+Many private and corporate foundations and giving programs are grappling with how to quickly respond to those most in need in their community.
 This often means funding in new and different ways, including possibly making grants to individuals.
 Many corporate grantmakers are looking for ways to set up employee assistance funds to provide direct financial support to corporate employees who are most adversely affected.
 Private foundations may contemplate adjusting their approach to directly respond to critical needs that emerge from this crisis.

 Considerations for Private and Corporate Foundations & Giving Programs

 Many corporations have established private foundations for corporate giving, with corporate employees among the many contemplated beneficiaries of these programs.
 Disaster relief and emergency hardship programs have been scrutinized by the IRS as potential acts of self-dealing.
 Specifically, the concern is whether aid is being provided in a benevolent and disinterested fashion or if it is to assist in recruiting and retaining a stable work force that serves a private, non-charitable goal of the related company.

 As such, private foundations are restricted to making hardship and emergency assistance only to employees and their dependents affected by qualified disasters as defined in IRC § 139.
 A “qualified disaster” includes:

 - A disaster which results from an accident involving a common carrier or any other event determined by the Secretary of the Treasury to be catastrophic; or

 - A disaster which is determined by an applicable federal, state, or local authority to warrant government assistance.

 Community foundations are not subject to these same requirements.